-[who is in the photo?
-I can only see Amita’s name on her lab coat]

-Also is there a link to the actual NP page?
-I didn’t write a headline for that.

-PHOTO caption:

-Amita Patel, AOCNP, NP-C, TBD, TBD take a smile break.

-Meet our exceptional, caring and award winning Advanced Practice Providers at RCCA’s Central Jersey Division.
+Meet our exceptional, caring and award-winning Advanced Practice Providers at RCCA’s Central Jersey Division.

-.
-This exceptional team, who have all achieved advanced certifications, never stop fighting for you.
+[Insert Photo Here]

-At the Central Jersey Division of Regional Cancer Care Associates our Advanced Practice Providers areEach is dedicated to enhancing the quality of your care.
+At the Central Jersey Division of Regional Cancer Care Associates, our Advanced Practice Providers are dedicated to enhancing the quality of your care.
+They are highly-trained, experienced medical professionals who combine their diverse backgrounds with a shared commitment to excellent care and outcomes.
 Whether that involves working on research and quality improvement projects, presenting at national conferences, teaching or advocating for patients in front of members of the US Senate and Congress, their care for you inspires them to do more.

 Their tireless work has garnered them national awards and honors, like the Emerging Leader Award the Oncology Nursing Society (ONS) and the Extraordinary Healer® Award from Cancer Updates Research & Education (cure®).
 And it’s gotten Amita Patel recognition from the European Oncology Nursing Society, which selected her as the only American NP to participate in a prestigious European conference.

-Click the names below to learn more about our experienced advanced practice providers
+Click a name to learn more about our experienced advanced practice providers.

 Keilynn Alicea, MSN, APN-C